Sage-Bionetworks/veoibd-synapse-data-manager/README.md

 ## Configuring

-The `configs/factory_resets` folder contains examples of configuration files.
-Modify the values to fit your site's information.

-To generate fresh example configs in the `config` directory  we use the `veoibd_synapse configs` command.
+To generate fresh example configs in the `config` directory, use the `veoibd_synapse configs` command.

 ```shell
 Usage: veoibd_synapse configs [OPTIONS]